 The Personal Savings Allowance is the amount of interest that can be earned tax free and is different depending on what rate of tax you pay.
 It’s an annual allowance and applies to a tax year (6th April to the 5th April).

-You’ll be responsible for paying any tax you owe on the interest.
+If you exceed your Personal Savings Allowance you'll be responsible for paying any tax you owe on the interest.
 However HMRC will normally collect the tax by changing your tax code.
-If you fill in a Self Assessment tax return, you should carry on doing this as normal.
+If you fill in a Self-Assessment tax return, you should carry on doing this as normal.

 It depends on your personal circumstances, but ISAs are still attractive because: